ZestyTechnology/zesty-docs/docs/sidewinder/assembly.rst

     * Back to the Sidewinder side.
     * Slide the Sleeve, now containing the drive cable as well, into the next Sleeve Clamp (part C) and push it down as far as it will go.
 Use the M3 screw (part Z) and the half nut (part W) to clamp the sleeve.

     ..
-Note:: After mounting the Sidewinder in place, you can loosen this screw a little to adjust the direction of the drive cable.
+Note:: After mounting the cable in place, you can loosen this screw a little to adjust the direction of the drive cable.
 Allow it to have a relaxed and free arch to the stepper.

 Step 18